lassebuurrasmussen/bacteriocin_classifier/README.md

 And the output will be of the form:\
 ![](result.png)

-If you want to play around with everything else in the repository I've exported a my environment to [conda_environment.yml](conda_environment.yml)
+If you want to play around with everything else in the repository I've exported my environment to [conda_environment.yml](conda_environment.yml)

+Enjoy!